 8. Loftus Hall

 Loftus Hall is often dubbed the most haunted house in Ireland.
 First built in 1350, this 63-acre mansion has gone through many owners.
-It has also been a popular backdrop to many horror movies, TV series, and ghost-hunting programs.
+It has also been a popular backdrop to many horror movies, TV series, and ghost-hunting programs, and is one of the more famous abandoned places in Ireland.

 Its backstory is eerily similar to Hellfire Club’s, featuring a card game and a hooved stranger.
 However, there is no proof of this story besides word of mouth.
 Visitors of the hall report seeing apparitions, like that of a young woman, often showing up in photographs.